RevoTale/obsidian-folder-by-tags-distributor/README.md

 # Folder By Tags Distributor
 Tired of sorting your Obsidian notes through folders manually?
 Here is exactly what you have looked for.
-**Folder By Tags Distributor** Obsidian plugin automatically moves your notes by
+**Folder By Tags Distributor** Obsidian plugin automatically moves your notes to directories based on the tags specified in your notes.

 ## How to use
 Install this plugin.
 Do **one of the** following.